tstack/lnav/docs/source/config.rst

 Configuration
 =============

-The configuration for **lnav** is stored in the following JSON files in :file:`~/.lnav`:
+The configuration for **lnav** is stored in the following JSON files where :file:`<lnav-home>` refers to the location in the :envvar:`HOME` directory where files are stored, either (:file:`~/.lnav` or :file:`~/.config/lnav`):

-* :file:`config.json` -- Contains local customizations that were done using the :code:`:config` command.
+#.
+Builtin -- The default configuration is shipped inside the **lnav** binary.

+#. :file:`/etc/lnav/configs/*/*.json` -- System-wide configuration files can
+   be installed here to make it available to all users.

-* :file:`configs/default/*.json` -- The default configuration files that are
+#. :file:`<lnav-home>/configs/default/*.json` -- The default configuration
-  built into lnav are written to this directory with :file:`.sample` appended.
+   files that are built into lnav are written to this directory with :file:`.sample` appended.
 Removing the :file:`.sample` extension and editing the file will allow you to do basic customizations.

-* :file:`configs/installed/*.json` -- Contains configuration files installed
-  using the :option:`-i` flag (e.g. :code:`$ lnav -i /path/to/config.json`).
-* :file:`configs/*/*.json` -- Other directories that contain :file:`*.json`
+#. :file:`<lnav-home>/configs/*/*.json` -- Other directories that contain :file:`*.json`
    files will be loaded on startup.
 This structure is convenient for installing **lnav** configurations, like from a git repository.
+The :file:`configs/installed` directory is reserved for files that are installed using the :option:`-i` flag (e.g. :code:`$ lnav -i /path/to/config.json`).

+#. :file:`-I <path>/configs/*/*.json` -- Include directories passed on the
+   command-line can have a :file:`configs` directory that will also be searched.

+#. :file:`<lnav-home>/config.json` -- Contains local customizations that were
+   done using the :code:`:config` command.

 A valid **lnav** configuration file must contain an object with the :code:`$schema` property, like so: